pivot-access-ltd/bma-offline-docs/src/maas-installation-technical-reference.md

 <a href="#heading--maas-reinit"><h3 id="heading--maas-reinit">MAAS re-initialisation</h3></a>

-Re-initalising MAAS resets the MAAS URL when the configuration changes.
+Re-initialising MAAS resets the MAAS URL when the configuration changes.
 For example, when hosting MAAS on a system that gets its IP from DHCP, you must reinitialise when the DHCP lease gets renewed, as your base MAAS IP address will need to be updated.
 Likewise, if you switch the MAAS configuration from `rack` to `region`, you'll need to re-initialise as well.